marcelklehr/tivoka/README.md

 # JSON-RPC done right #
-a leightweight JSON-RPC client and server implementation for PHP 5
+client and server for PHP 5.3

-Tivoka is a powerful, specification compatible and object-oriented JSON-RPC implementation for PHP with a simple API.
+Do JSON-RPC.
+With Tivoka.
+It's as easy as that!
-It allows you to choose between [JSON-RPC 1.0](http://json-rpc.org/wiki/specification) and [JSON-RPC 2.0](http://jsonrpc.org/specification) specs.
+For convenience, you can easily switch between [JSON-RPC 1.0](http://json-rpc.org/wiki/specification) and [JSON-RPC 2.0](http://jsonrpc.org/specification) without having to change your code.

  - Download [latest version](https://github.com/marcelklehr/tivoka/zipball/master) or install it through PEAR (see below)
  - Have a look at the [documentation](https://github.com/marcelklehr/tivoka/wiki)